dgonzalb/BambooPaymentDoc/content/en/Payouts/Overview/Payout-Balances.md

 date: 2023-03-22T15:30:03-05:00
 type: docs
 Description: >
   The balance is the amount of money you have to process Payout transactions.
-We have three types of Balances in Bamboo Payout and you can see them in two modes.
+We have three types of Balances in Bamboo Payout and you can see them in two models.
 weight: 30
 ---